Dr Danielle Sampaio

-I am a BPS Chartered Counselling Psychologist working with adults and children offering face to face and Skype counselling in North London as well as clinical supervision for Psychologists and therapists.
+I am a BPS Chartered Counselling Psychologist working with adults and children offering face to face and online therapy in North London as well as clinical supervision for Psychologists and therapists.

 Every client is different and there is no one approach that fits all so I draw on a range of methods depending on your needs.
 No matter what theory is behind the work, building a trusting relationship always brings the best chance of real change happening.
 Having someone who understands the struggles you are going through provides a strong foundation to start exploring difficult aspects of your life.
 I won’t tell you how to live your life or judge you for the experiences you have had, but will instead help you take control of the choices you make and to cope better with the things you have gone through.
 I can help you to gain more of an understanding about the things in your life causing you distress, whilst developing better coping strategies to help you deal with the challenges life brings.